benmarwick/ctv-archaeology/Archaeology.md

 ### Quantitative Analysis

-- `r pkg("tabula")` provides several tests and measures of diversity: heterogeneity and evenness (Brillouin, Shannon, Simpson, etc.), richness and rarefaction (Chao1, Chao2, ACE, ICE, etc.), turnover and similarity (Brainerd-Robinson, etc.).
+- `r pkg("tabula", priority = "core")` provides several tests and measures of diversity: heterogeneity and evenness (Brillouin, Shannon, Simpson, etc.), richness and rarefaction (Chao1, Chao2, ACE, ICE, etc.), turnover and similarity (Brainerd-Robinson, etc.).
 The package make it easy to visualize count data and statistical thresholds: rank vs. abundance plots, heatmaps, Ford (1962) and Bertin (1977) diagrams.
 - `r pkg("skyscapeR")` for data reduction, visualization and analysis in skyscape archaeology, archaeoastronomy and cultural astronomy.
 - `r github("ISAAKiel/quantAAR")` contains tidy wrappers and useful utility function for common applications of exploratory statistics in archaeology.

 ### Zooarchaeological Analysis

-- `r pkg("zoolog")` to generate and manipulate log-ratios (also known as log size index (LSI) values) from measurements obtained on zooarchaeological material.
+- `r pkg("zoolog", priority = "core")` to generate and manipulate log-ratios (also known as log size index (LSI) values) from measurements obtained on zooarchaeological material.

 ### Mortuary Analysis

-- `r pkg("mortAAR")` calculates a life table based on archaeological demographic data.
+- `r pkg("mortAAR", priority = "core")` calculates a life table based on archaeological demographic data.
 - `r github("nevrome/varnastats")` for bi- and multivariate analysis of matrices of archaeological data.
 Developed and used for the analysis of Varna Necropolis (Bulgaria).

 ### Geoarchaeological Analysis